 Recognized as one of 2015’s Top Psychiatrists by the Consumers’ Research Council of America

 2016 recipient of the American Telemedicine Association’s (ATA) President’s Award for Health Delivery, Quality, and Transformation.

-Jonathan Terry, DO, ABIHM is a board-certified osteopathic physician and surgeon, a general psychiatrist, a Diplomate of the American Board of Psychiatry and Neurology (ABPN), a Diplomate of the National Board of Physicians and Surgeons (NBPAS), and a Diplomate of the American Board of Integrative and Holistic Medicine (ABIHM).
-He is involved in the certification process through the Institute for Functional Medicine (IFM).
+Jonathan Terry, DO, ABIHM, IFMCP is a board-certified osteopathic physician and surgeon, a general psychiatrist, a Diplomate of the American Board of Psychiatry and Neurology (ABPN), a Diplomate of the National Board of Physicians and Surgeons (NBPAS), and a Diplomate of the American Board of Integrative and Holistic Medicine (ABIHM).
+He is an Institute For Functional Medicine Certified Practitioner (IFMCP).
 Dr. Terry is proud to be a National Health Service Corps Ambassador, and works primarily with underserved and migrant worker populations, high-acuity inpatient psychiatric patients, and in program and policy-building initiatives.
 Dr. Terry’s clinical interests include primary care consultation, nutrition, osteopathy, integrative medicine, strength-based therapies, and prevention.